Top Food-on-the-Go Trends

 More QSRs will begin looking towards flexible footprint options which are centered on less in-room dining and greater options for express service and mobile pick up lines.

-With flexible footprints the goal is to serve more people in less time while operating in a smaller space than a traditional restaurant or grocery store.
-This may help QSRs compete with grocery stores by being in new locations, and making it easier for customers to get in and out quickly.
+With flexible footprints the goal is to serve more people in less time while operating in a smaller space.
+It’s a departure from the traditional restaurant or grocery store.
+This may help QSRs compete with grocery stores by being in new locations.
+It’s then easier for customers to get in and out quickly.

 3. Drive-up Grocery Kiosks